metricshilab/manual/LyX-LaTeX.md

 #### Basic Mathematics: plain LaTeX

-All the commands discussed in palin LaTeX can be used in LaTeX without loading any external package.
-What is here is enough if you just want to write a few formulas, otherwise you'd better read the advanced section as well.
-In any case, this is a necessary introduction to how LaTeX can manage mathematics.
+All the commands discussed in plain LaTeX can be used in LaTeX without loading any external package.
+What is here is enough if you just want to write a few formulas; otherwise you'd better read the advanced section as well.
+In any case, this is a necessary introduction to how LaTeX can manage mathematic symbols and expressions.

-#### Complicated Mathematics: Amsmath Package
+#### Complex Mathematics: the amsmath Package
 If you are writing a document that needs only a few simple mathematical formulas, then you can generally use plain LaTeX: it will give you all of the tools you need.
 However, if you are writing a scientific document that contains numerous complicated formulas, then you will most likely need to use the [amsmath package](https://ctan.org/pkg/amsmath).
 It introduces several new commands that are more powerful and easy-to-use than the ones provided by plain LaTeX.